louisruocco/Browser-Assistant/readme.md

 - "open Youtube Please" (Opens Youtube in a new tab)
 - "open Netflix Please" (Opens Netflix in a new tab)
 - "open Google Please" (Opens Google in a new tab)
+- "Show me the Weather Please" (Opens BBC Weather where the user can search for the weather in their city)

 ## Technologies Used: